trunghieungth2004/SIAM/website/content/proposal.md

   1. **datalogger**: A native C application that reads from I2C/1-Wire sensors and publishes data to a local Stream Manager stream.
   2. **inference**: A Docker container running Python, which subscribes to the local Stream Manager stream, loads the ML model, performs inference on the Coral TPU.

 - **Cloud Pipeline**: Greengrass Stream Manager -> IoT Core -> IoT Rule -> Ingestion Lambda.
-The Lambda (in a private subnet) writes to DynamoDB and S3.
+The Lambda writes to DynamoDB and S3.

-- **Web Application**: A React app on S3 Static Website.
-The app fetches data from API Gateway, which triggers the Query Lambda (in a private subnet) to read from DynamoDB.
-The endpoint can be secured via IP restrictions or an API key.
+- **Web Application**: A vanilla JavaScript app on S3 Static Website.
+The app fetches data from API Gateway (with x-api-key authentication), which triggers the Query Lambda to read from DynamoDB.
+The endpoint is secured with rate limiting and automatic monthly key rotation.
+Interactive API documentation is provided via Swagger UI.

-- **MLOps Pipeline**: An EventBridge rule runs weekly, triggering the Retrain Lambda (which runs outside the VPC).
-This Lambda starts the SageMaker Training Job.
-Upon the job's completion, it triggers a separate Deploy Lambda (in the VPC) which creates a new Greengrass Deployment.
-This deployment is triggered to send the new, updated model to the Pi.
+- **MLOps Pipeline**: An EventBridge rule runs bi-weekly (every 14 days), triggering the Retrain Lambda.
+This Lambda aggregates up to 500 samples from S3 and starts a SageMaker Training Job.
+Upon job completion, EventBridge triggers a Deploy Lambda which creates a new Greengrass Deployment to send the updated model to the Pi.

+- **Security Automation**: An EventBridge rule runs monthly (every 30 days), triggering the Rotate Lambda.
+This Lambda creates a new API key, updates the usage plan, deletes the old key, and updates the frontend files in S3 with the new key.

 ## 4. Technical Implementation